Department of Biostatistics (GRAD)

 Michael I. Love (39), (Joint with the Department of Genetics), Statistical Modeling of Genetics Data, High-Throughput Sequencing, RNA Sequencing (RNA-seq), Empirical Bayes Methods

-Naim Rashid (79), Cancer, Genomics, High Throughput Sequencing, High Dimensional Data Analysis, Variable Selection Selection
+Naim Rashid (79), Cancer, Genomics, High Throughput Sequencing, High Dimensional Data Analysis, Variable Selection

-Di Wu (51), (Joint with the School of Dentistry) Statistical Bioinformatics and Biostatistics for Preprocess and Integration of High-Dimensional Biomedical Data
+Di Wu (51), (Joint with the School of Dentistry), Statistical Bioinformatics and Biostatistics for Preprocess and Integration of High-Dimensional Biomedical Data

 Baiming Zou (97), Robust Modeling of Data with Complex Structures, Machine Learning Methods for Large Scale Electronic Health Record Data Analysis